Kristofir/chriswan.me/_posts/2017-1-14-receipts-app.md

   </div>
   <div class="subsection-two-thirds">

-    <p>First, I thank you, dear reader, for taking the time to read my project which I worked hard on for over a month.</p>
+    <p>Thanks for checking out my work.
+I had worked hard on this project for over a month.</p>

     <p>The majority of the time I spent on the project was spent on research and debate.
 Whenever I discovered new insights, I debated their validity and applicability with both myself and my friends in design and software engineering.
 Similarly, I offered up my design decisions for critique.
 Had I chosen not to have my work challenged, the project could have been completed in less than week but would have suffered from insufficient criticism.</p>